gem-pasteur/PanACoTA/README.md

 ---
 ---

-genome APCAT is a software providing tools for large scale comparative genomics:
+genomeAPCAT is a software providing tools for large scale comparative genomics:
 - annotation of genomes
 - pan-genome
 - persistent genome